IzzySoprano/MemoryGame/README.md

 - Returning Goals

-As a returning visitor, I would like to play a game that challenges me As a returning visitor, I would like to improve my score
+As a returning visitor, I would like to play a game that challenges my memory

 - Developer Goals

 As a developer, I would like to create a simple, logical memory game inspired by the The Sopranos that anyone can play.
 As a developer, I would like to create an interactive game using HTML, CSS and Javascript.
-As a developer, I would like to create famliarity with the Sopranos cast for users, whether or not they've seen the show
+As a developer, I would like to create famliarity with the Sopranos cast for users.
+As a developer, I would like to create an interactive music player

 ## Design
  - Colour Scheme